 The second last day of our trek walk 230 m ascends and 743 m descend.
-We did complete circle.
+We did a complete circle.
 Short drags to 2990 m return our trail junction and pass where we turned to head towards the Nyalu Lagna.
 Rest of the trail is same we already used while we go up.
 Some hrs on a journey we arrive in Dharapani where we spend overnightDay 19: Trek Dharapani to Simikot, 6/7 hrs, overnight at Lodge

 We flight to ktm early in the morning.
 As soon as you arrive in TIA airport Gokyo Treks arranged you again for the private vehicle to get your hotels.
 You can spend your rest time own way.
 If you need any kind of further assistance then do not hesitate to ask us.
 During the last night, we invite you to have a typical Nepali dinner.Day 21: Final departure day

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey.

 Limi valley trek or Limi valley tent trekking cost varies according to group size.
 For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN), so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.